-I think I have a claim, but there are certain things that work against me.
+I think I have an accident injury claim, but there are certain things that work against me.
 Do I have to tell my attorney about these?

 Yes, you should definitely tell your attorney everything about your case.
 Your attorney is your advocate, but he or she can’t fully work for you unless he or she knows all of the facts.
 If there are facts that work against you, your attorney will be more able to deal with them if he or she knows about them in advance.
 Make sure you give your attorney a complete picture of what happened.

 What should I bring with me when I come in to meet with my car accident lawyer?

 You should bring any and all relevant documentation you have.
 In a personal injury case, this will include the police report, your insurance card and driver’s license, and any notes you have regarding the other driver’s insurance information.
 Also bring any photographs you may have of the scene of the accident.
 Many clients also find it helpful to write down the facts of their case so that nothing gets left out.
 Additionally, if you are dealing with pain or are missing work because of an injury, it may be a good idea to find a calendar with blank space on it and keep a record, day by day, of what complaints you have and the amount of work you had to miss.

 How long will it take to get a fair settlement offer for my car accident case?

-In Louisiana, personal injury lawsuits can vary in length from weeks to years in some instances.
+In New Orleans, personal injury lawsuits can vary in length from weeks to years in some instances.
 At the Law Office of Keith L. Magness, LLC, we will thoroughly investigate your claim to make sure you get all the money you deserve as quickly as possible.

 If the insurance company agrees to pay what we believe your case is worth, and you decide to settle for that amount, then you don’t have to go to court.
 However, if the insurance company won’t or doesn’t offer what we believe your case is worth, we are prepared to take them to battle and fight for you!
 DISCLAIMER: The answers provided above are for general information and advertising purposes only.
 There are many issues that may affect your case.
 You should seek a lawyer’s advice before taking legal action of any kind.